lzim/mtl/red/part1/part1_facilitator/mtl_red_part_1_say.md

 ### 1. Open an internet browser window.
 Go to mtl.how/data_test

-- This will take you to the MTL data user interface Power BI site.
+- We'll be opening the _Modeling to Learn_ data user interface (data UI) in Power BI here today.
 This site contains Protected Health Information (PHI), so ensure you have your PIV card to access the intranet site.
 As a provider you will be granted access according to the permissions that are set up on your PIV.
-   - **Note:** If you are getting a red row-level security (RLS) error on the homepage, please let us know and we can grant you access. (_For instructions on how to grant users access, see [Facilitator One-Pager](https://github.com/lzim/mtl/blob/master/blue/session02/s02_facilitator/mtl_how_data_2.5_facilitator_one_pager.pdf)_).
+   - Getting a red row-level security (RLS) error?
+Please let us know and we can grant you access. (_For instructions on how to grant users access, see [Facilitator One-Pager](https://github.com/lzim/mtl/blob/master/blue/session02/s02_facilitator/mtl_how_data_2.5_facilitator_one_pager.pdf)_).
-- We'll be opening the _Modeling to Learn_ data user interface (UI) in Power BI here today.
-- We'll show you how data you pull from here will be saved back to this secure site, so that you can protect patient PHI just as you do in all your work.

 - In the left-hand navigation pane, select the appropriate consortium and VISN tabs.
 Then, select the 'Clinic Selections' tab.

-### 2. Selecting & Viewing your Team Data.
+### 2. Select and view your local team data.

-- Select your clinics using the columns to make up your localized team-level data.
+#### Think through your Clinic Selection criteria carefully (e.g. Should you include trainees?
+De-activated clinics?
+Clinical Resource Hub providers?).
+- You can filter by "Division Name", "Physical Location", "Primary Stopcode", "Secondary Stopcode", and/or "Is an Active Clinic?" (de-activated clinics denoted by "ZZ") in the left and middle columns.
-- You can search and filter for Clinics by Provider after making selections in Division Name, Physical Location, Primary Stopcode, Secondary Stopcode, and/or Is an Active Clinic columns.
+- You can search and filter for your team's clinics by clinic name or by provider in the "Select Clinics to Generate Report Data" column after making selections in the left and middle columns.
-- Click the yellow "Apply" button.
-- Clicking "Apply" in the "Select Clinics to Generate Report Data" column pulls Patient Level Data from all clinics selected, in the last two years.
+- Click the yellow "Apply" button to pull Patient Level Data from all clinics selected in the last two years.

-   - *Note:* Leaving the "Is an Active Clinic" column blank will pull all de-activated clinics used in the last two years (denoted by a "ZZ" prefix).
-If you do not want inactive clinics to be pulled, under the "Is an Active Clinic" column, check "No" and click the yellow "Apply" button.
-   - *Note*: The filters in the light blue and dark blue columns *only* apply to the green Clinics column.
-You MUST make selections and click "Apply" in the "Select Clinics to Generate Report Data" column to generate your data.
-(By default, the data and viz tabs is to show all the data for all sta3ns and clinics.)
+- Clinics and data not populating?
+Request and verify your local server views [here](https://github.com/mnallajerla/mtl_test/blob/feature-SP_documentation_update/red/part1/part1_learner/mtl_red_part_1_see.md#request-and-verify-local-server-view-permissions).

 - **Prior to today's session, __________________ \[Team Lead's name\] worked with us to build an initial list of Clinics.
 We shared these with you on our shared Teams Channel
 - **__________________ [Team Lead's name], which column did we find most helpful for creating this team's dataset?**